Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 - Business lending and corporate cards

-- Atlas reduces barriers to new business creation
+- Stripe Atlas and Stripe Sigma reduce barriers to new business creation

 - Stripe’s M&A mandate